kresimir71/gigs/docs/gigs.rst

 Google Adwords
 #############################################################

 This is a way of promoting a website by using Google advertising.
 For a small amount of money payed per click to Google, when the amount is higher than what other users have payed for the same keywords, your site advertisement will be highlighted in the search results.
-The utility is very convenient because you can also see how often your site has been shown to the customers of the search engine:"An impression is counted each time your ad is served on Google's ad networks".
+The utility is very convenient because you can also see how often your site has been shown to the customers of the search engine: "An impression is counted each time your ad is served on Google's ad networks".
 Google provides free of charge online coaching for beginners.

 Setting DNS record by a script
 ################################################################